 Vendors are oftentimes open to negotiating costs when you buy inventory, especially when it’s wholesale.
-Purchase what you can in bulk and compare prices between different food and drink vendors to ensure you’re getting the best price.
+Purchase what you can in bulk and compare your inventory prices between different food and drink vendors to ensure you’re getting the best price.

 - Use a Food and Beverage Inventory Management Platform

-BlueCart is a food inventory management platform whereas BinWise is a beverage inventory management platform.
+BlueCart is a food inventory management platform whereas BinWise is a beverage inventory control platform.
 They make it easy to keep track of what products you need to replenish, and they also simplify the actual ordering process.
 Similar platforms also allow you to create a restaurant QR code.
 Revolution also makes it simple to grow your business through their technology and talent.

 - Work With a 3PL Company